weqon/moodle-block_eportfolio/README.md

 ## Relase notes ##

+**Upcoming**

+- Improved output of ePortfolios to maintain a clear overview, especially with a larger number of ePortfolios

+**Version 0.2.3**

+- Check whether multiple ePortfolio-activity instances are available in the course.
+- Restructuring output of ePortfolios.

 **Version 0.2.2**

 - Fixed PHPDoc inconsistency.
 - Fixed namespace collisions.
 - Added required capability and missing translation.

 **Version 0.2.1**